Cádiz: Climate

 Cádiz has a hot-summer Mediterranean climate (Köppen Csa; Trewartha: Csal) with very mild winters and warm to hot summers.
 The city has significant maritime influences due to its position on a narrow peninsula.
-Cádiz has one of the warmest winters in Spain and the warmest winter in Europe outside Spain, with an average temperature of 12.9 C in the coldest month.
+Cádiz has one of the warmest winters in Spain and all of Europe, with an average temperature of 12.9 C in the coldest month.
 The annual sunshine hours of Cádiz are above 3,000h, being one of the sunniest cities in Europe.
 Although summer nights are tropical in nature, daytime temperatures are comparatively subdued compared to nearby inland areas such as Jerez and the very hot far inland areas in Andalucía.
 The average sea temperature is around 16 C during the winter and around 22 C during the summer.
 Snowfall is unknown at least since 1935.